Belarus: European airlines halt flights amid outrage over plane arrest | DW | 25.05.2021

 The forced landing of a passenger flight in Belarus and the subsequent arrest of a dissident has sparked backlash across the continent.
 Belarus' opposition has called for tougher measures against Lukashenko's government.

-Several European airlines announced on Tuesday that they were suspending flights over Belarus after Minsk forced a Ryanair jet to land to arrest a dissident journalist.
+Several European airlines announced on Tuesday that they are suspending flights over Belarus after Minsk forced a Ryanair jet to land to arrest a dissident journalist.

 Western leaders accused Belarusian authorities of hijacking the passenger plane during its flight on Sunday, while Minsk claimed it was trying to secure the jet after receiving a bomb threat.